genesiscommunitysuccess/docs/docs/01_getting-started/04_go-to-the-next-level/10_time-rules.md

 </configuration>
 ```

-Run `assemble` and `positions-app-tutorial-config:assemble` tasks to verify that the new process works as expected.
+Run the `assemble` and `positions-app-tutorial-config:assemble` tasks to verify that the new process works as expected.

 Run `mon`.
 You should be able to see the process is present, but on `Standby`.

 This is because the Evaluator process is set to run only on the primary node.
-Our application only has one node, but we still have to identify it as the Primary node.
+Our application only has one node, but we still have to identify it as the primary node.

 Run `SetPrimary` and you should be able to see all processes running.